What is NPK Fertilizer? And What Does NPK Do for Plants?

-The numbers, which are always in the same order (N-P-K), tell you how much nitrogen, phosphorus, and potassium is in the fertilizer.
+The fertilizer numbers, which are always in the same order (N-P-K), tell you how much nitrogen, phosphorus, and potassium are in the fertilizer.

 And why are the numbers important?

 These percentages will help you decide which fertilizer to buy and how much to apply to your garden.

 Knowing how much of each nutrient to apply is important because each one nourishes your plants in different ways.

 Take the guesswork out of fertilizing and amending your soil.
 Get my FREE Soil Tracking chart.